Common ostrich: Economic use

 In Roman times, there was a demand for common ostriches to use in venatio games or cooking.
 They have been hunted and farmed for their feathers, which at various times have been popular for ornamentation in fashionable clothing (such as hats during the 19th century).
 Their skins are valued for their leather.
 In the 18th century they were almost hunted to extinction; farming for feathers began in the 19th century.
 At the start of the 20th century there were over 700,000 birds in captivity.
 The market for feathers collapsed after World War I, but commercial farming for feathers and later for skins and meat became widespread during the 1970s.

 Common ostriches have been farmed in South Africa since the beginning of the 19th century.
 According to Frank G. Carpenter, the English are credited with first taming common ostriches outside Cape Town.
 Farmers captured baby common ostriches and raised them successfully on their property, and they were able to obtain a crop of feathers every seven to eight months instead of killing wild common ostriches for their feathers.
+Feathers are still commercially harvested.
 It is claimed that common ostriches produce the strongest commercial leather.
 Common ostrich meat tastes similar to lean beef and is low in fat and cholesterol, as well as high in calcium, protein, and iron.
 It is considered to be both poultry and red meat.
 Uncooked, it is dark red or cherry red, a little darker than beef.
 Ostrich stew is a dish prepared using common ostrich meat.

 Some common ostrich farms also cater to agri-tourism, which may produce a substantial portion of the farm's income.
 This may include tours of the farmlands, souvenirs, or even ostrich rides.

 Attacks

 Common ostriches typically avoid humans in the wild, since they correctly assess humans as potential predators.
 If approached, they often run away, but sometimes ostriches can be very aggressive when threatened, especially if cornered, and may also attack if they feel the need to defend their territories or offspring.
 Similar behaviors are noted in captive or domesticated common ostriches, which retain the same natural instincts and can occasionally respond aggressively to stress.
 When attacking a person, common ostriches deliver slashing kicks with their powerful feet, armed with long claws, with which they can disembowel or kill a person with a single blow.
-In one study of common ostrich attacks, it was estimated that two to three attacks that result in serious injury or death occur each year in the area of Oudtshoorn, South Africa, where a large number of common ostrich farms are set next to both feral and wild common ostrich populations.
+In one study of common ostrich attacks, it was estimated that two to three attacks that result in serious injury or death occur each year in the area of Oudtshoorn, South Africa, where a large number of common ostrich farms are set next to both feral and wild common ostrich populations, making them statistically, the world's most dangerous bird.